dex4er/perl-Exception-Base/README.md

 - caller\_stack (ro)

-    Contains the error stack as array of array with informations about caller functions.
+    Contains the error stack as array of array with information about caller functions.
 The first 8 elements of the array's row are the same as first 8 elements of the output of `caller` function.
 Further elements are optional and are the arguments of called function.
 Collected if the verbosity on